Brazil: Cultural Landscape

 Lençóis Maranhenses National Park: Located in Maranhão state, this breathtaking national park features vast expanses of white dunes interspersed with stunning blue and green lagoons, creating a surreal landscape of unparalleled beauty.

-Monte Roraima: Situated on the border of Brazil, Venezuela, and Guyana, this tabletop mountain is considered a sacred place by indigenous communities.
+Monte Roraima: Situated on the border of Brazil, Venezuela, and Guyana, this tabletop mountain is considered a sacred place by Indigenous communities.
 Its unique geological formations and endemic flora make it a popular destination for hikers and nature lovers.

 Protected Areas